CMSgov/AB2D-Libs/ab2d-events-client/README.md

 # Events Client

-This library allow other services can send Events to the Event Service.
+This library allow other services to send Events into the Event Service.

 #Apply Client